France's Sarkozy seen losing runoff despite gains

 An Ifop poll published in the daily Le Monde was the latest survey to show Sarkozy pulling into the lead for round one, scoring 29.5 percent to Hollande's 27.5 percent, with Melenchon overtaking Le Pen to stand in third place.

-Le Pen has lost ground partly due to her economic programme, which includes taking France out of the euro.
+Le Pen has lost ground partly due to her economic program, which includes taking France out of the euro.

 The poll found 81 percent of Melenchon voters and 40 percent of centrist Francois Bayrou's backers would switch to Hollande in round two, giving him 55 percent to Sarkozy's 45 percent.